Baobaon/SDTNet/README.md

 # SDTNet
-A Triple-Branch Model with Style-Unified Contrastive Learning and Adaptive Dice Focal Loss for change detection
+Official implementation of "A Triple-Branch Model with Style-Unified Contrastive Learning and Adaptive Dice Focal Loss for change detection"
+The code will be released soon.